A Multi-Armed Bandit-Based Participant Selection Method for Federated Recommendation Systems: System Model and Problem Formulation

 \subsection{Problem Formulation}

-The aim of this paper is to select a subset of client nodes in each FL round that maximizes collective contribution while respecting system latency constraints.
-To this end, we utilize a modular, three‐component scoring scheme for each node \(i\): (i) a customized CPR, (ii) an update relevance measure, and (iii) a data quality metric.
-These elements are combined into an aggregate contribution score and balanced against expected round time to yield the optimal selection.
+We consider an FL system with a set of client nodes $\mathcal{K}$.
+In each communication round $t$, the server selects a subset $\mathcal{S}_t \subseteq \mathcal{K}$ to maximize the collective utility under a round-latency constraint.
+To quantify each client’s utility, we adopt a modular scoring scheme that evaluates client $k$ from three perspectives: (i) a customized CPR, (ii) an updated relevance score, and (iii) a data quality metric.
+These components are aggregated into an overall contribution score, which is then balanced against the expected round time to determine the selection $\mathcal{S}_t$.